-To travel to the UK you must prove that you have provable genuine reasons; you can do this by giving proof that:
+To travel to the UK you must prove that you have provable genuine reasons, you can do this by providing proof that:

 Other documents, except for passports, may be originals, scans, or photocopies.